Random Forest Estimation of the Ordered Choice Model: Simulation Study

 \subsection{Software Implementation}

-The Monte Carlo study has been conducted using the \textsf{R} statistical software (\cite{rstats}) in version 3.5.2 (Eggshell Igloo) and the respective packages implementing the estimators used.
-With regards to the forest-based estimators the main tuning parameters, namely the number of trees, the number of randomly chosen covariates and the minimum leaf size have been specified according to the values in Table \ref{tab:sim}.
+The Monte Carlo study has been conducted using the \textsf{R} statistical software \parencite{rstats} in version 3.5.2 (Eggshell Igloo) and the respective packages implementing the estimators used.
+With regards to the forest-based estimators the main tuning parameters, namely the number of trees, the number of randomly chosen covariates and the minimum leaf size have been specified according to the values in Table \ref{tab:sim} in the main text.